 Score 92

 Weight 5 lbs.
-1 oz.
+9 oz.

-Gear capacity 21 liters
+Gear capacity 25 liters

-You won't find a lighter child carrier on this list.
+You won't find a lighter internal-frame child carrier on this list.
 Osprey slashed ounces from its well-loved Poco series by using a shorter frame and less overall padding in the hipbelt.
 End result: A featherweight that's perfect for adventure travelers or urban families moving quickly through tight spaces (well, as fast as one can move with a child).
 Even though the Poco LT is shorter, the carrier still boasts 6 inches of adjustability in the torso, fitting a variety of body types.
 (Note: The adjustability didn't do quite as much for testers taller than 6 feet.)
 But the real magic is thanks to the foldable frame that allows the Poco LT to collapse flat for storage or travel.
 A zippered panel seals in the hipbelt and shoulder straps, yet easily stashes away in a hidden pocket when not in use.

 Features are minimal on the Poco LT, but the carrier still offers two stretchy mesh pockets on the hipbelt, each large enough to store a phone or snacks.
 The remaining gear capacity is split between two large rear pockets: a medium-size zippered compartment on top and a larger zippered storage compartment on bottom.
 "I easily fit extra layers, diapers, wipes, a travel changing pad, snacks and water," reports one tester after a day trip to New York City's Central Park.
 The built-in sunshade easily deploys from its designated zippered compartment.